fz172/fanfly/_posts/2024-01-26-eaa_tech_counselor_visit.md

 to the zip tie, it started to melt almost at the same time as heatshrink.

 I was thinking about purchasing some better quality zip tie, but I decided to do something else next time.
-Instead of heat shrink, I think I will just use another ziptie as the wire choke next time.
+Instead of heat shrink, I think I will just use another zip tie as the wire choke next time.
 Then I don't need to blow hot air at all.